We travel back to the year 806.

 He knows he needs to cross the river.
 Visions of a church are passing through his mind.
 His church.
 A church for him to build in order to continue his important work: to spread Christianity.
 And so he did.

 His name was Lebuïnus and the small settlement he watched was called Deventer.
 He raised his wooden church as planned.
 Two hundred years later, on exactly that same spot, the wooden building was replaced by the first church of stone.
 It is still there and the impressive gothic tower nowadays is a true landmark of Deventer.
-After climbing the spiral stairs (220 steps) you have the best view of the river (IJssel) and the stunning landscapes.
+After climbing the spiral stairs (220 steps) you have the best view of the river (IJssel), the stunning landscapes and of course the city itself.
 Guess you already know the name of the church….
 Indeed, “Lebuïnus”.

 Deventer is my home town, one of the oldest towns in the Netherlands.
 Situated only 1 hour from Amsterdam, home to 98,000 people and famous for its spicy gingerbread (Deventer Koek)!